Wolfrahh-Wolf/Fresh-Picks/README.md

     return hashlib.sha256(plaintext.encode("utf-8")).hexdigest()  # 64-char hex
 ```

-The C structs store the 64-character hex digest in `char password[MAX_STR_LEN]` (128 bytes).
+The C structs store the 64-character hex digest in `char password[MAX_STR_LEN]`.
 All `strcmp` validations in `auth.c` operate entirely on hashes — the C layer is completely agnostic to this.

 **OTP Verification** ─ `Time-To-Live Logic`
 Generates secure, time-limited One Time Passwords for safe user registration and account recovery.
 OTP payloads are staged in server-side session memory with a TTL and cleared immediately on verification or expiry, preventing replay attacks and stale token reuse.